SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

      - Automatic connection between 2 signals or two bundles of the same type.
 Direction is inferred by using signal direction (in/out).
 (Similar behavior to ``:=``\ )

-When muxing (for instance using ``when``, see :doc:`when_switch`.), the last valid standard assignment wins.
-Else, assigning twice to the same assignee results in an assignment overlap (see :doc:`../Design errors/assignment_overlap`).
+When muxing (for instance using ``when``, see :doc:`when_switch`.), the last valid standard assignment ``:=`` wins.
+Else, assigning twice to the same assignee from the same scope results in an assignment overlap.
+SpinalHDL will assume this is a unintentional design error by default and halt elaboration with error.
+For special use-cases assignment overlap can be programatically permitted on a case by case basis.
+(see :doc:`../Design errors/assignment_overlap`).

 .. code-block:: scala

    val a, b, c = UInt(4 bits)
    a := 0
    b := a
-   //a := 1 // assignment overlap with a := 0
+   //a := 1 // this would cause an `assignment overlap` error,
-   c := a
+            // if manually overridden the assignment would take assignment priority c := a

    var x = UInt(4 bits)